-13 In order to plan teacher training activities taking place before the beginning of the school year.
+15 In order to plan teacher training activities taking place before the beginning of the school year.

-14 The algorithm was first defined by Pocock, SJ. & Simon, R. (1975) Sequential Treatment Assignment with Balancing for Prognostic Factors in the Controlled Clinical Trial minimisation balance has not been achieved16, then changes will be made to the parameters of the minimisation process to ensure that balance across schools reaches acceptable levels for the most relevant variable (previous attainment), this will be recorded and properly discussed in the statistical analysis plan.
+16 The algorithm was first defined by Pocock, SJ. & Simon, R. (1975) Sequential Treatment Assignment with Balancing for Prognostic Factors in the Controlled Clinical Trial analysts were blinded to school identity.
+School identifiers were then merged with group allocation data after minimisation.

-15 A prognostic factor in this context correponds to the variables utilized by the minimisation algorithm to allocate new units to treatment and control groups.
+17 A prognostic factor in this context corresponds to the variables utilized by the minimisation algorithm to allocate new units to treatment and control groups.